AwalaApp/specs/rs018-algorithms.md

 ## Required and Recommended Algorithms

-Each supported algorithm is accompanied with its corresponding Object ID (OID) when available, as required by the [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652), which is extensively used in Relaynet.
+Each supported algorithm is accompanied with its corresponding Object ID (OID) when available, as required by the [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652), which is extensively used in Awala.

-For security and compatibility reasons, Relaynet implementations SHOULD NOT support any algorithm that is not mentioned in this document.
+For security and compatibility reasons, Awala implementations SHOULD NOT support any algorithm that is not mentioned in this document.

 ### Cryptographic Hash Functions {#hashing}